leonardopangaio/git4nondev/README.md

 ---
 ## 15. Gitignore

-The file [.gitignore](https://git-scm.com/docs/gitignore) is a file that will be listed all files or folders that will be ignored to git tracking, i.e., the files or folders listed on .gitignore wont be tracked by git, so it'll not be staged, commited or pushed to remote repository.
+The file [.gitignore](https://git-scm.com/docs/gitignore) is a file that will be listed all files or folders that will be ignored to git tracking, i.e., the files or folders listed on .gitignore wont be tracked by git, so it'll not be staged, committed or pushed to remote repository.

 The official description is:
 > A gitignore file specifies intentionally untracked files that Git should ignore.
 Each line in a gitignore file specifies a pattern.